almamigratoria-netizen/Leaflet-SVGMarkers/README.md

 newMarker.addTo(map);
 ```

-## Options (all of which are optinal, hence the name)
+## Options
 * `shape:`: 'square' or 'penta'.
 Easily extensible, just add a path to the 'extra\_paths' object.
-Defaults the the familiar vanilla map pin.
+Defaults to the familiar vanilla map pin.
 * `color:` sets the stroke and fill style attributes.
 Only colors supported by CSS are accepted.
 * `stroke:` sets the stroke attribute
 * `fill:` sets the fill attribute